laderast/samsara_plus/README.md

 Note: original code forked from https://github.com/21echoes/samsara - I have retained the bits of doc that are still relevant.

 I have heavily adapted it to use three voices that playback the original recorded and sync'ed loop.
-The result lets you make some complex sounds with a very simple loops.
+The result lets you make some complex sounds with very simple loops.

 - **Voice 1+2**: Original 1x (stereo) loop
 - **Voice 3**: 1/2 speed reversed (mono) loop